johnnykoo84/johnnykoo-blog/content/blog/project/en/how-are-coding-bootcamp-graduates-valued.md

 plot is now updatedd with fixed data.
 I trimmed out years of coding prefossional more than 10 years because according to wikipedia it says the coding bootcamp has been for 9 years (the first bootcamp was in 2001 in U.S.).

+### For Perspective Student Aspect 🎓

+Speaking of Salary, as a perspective student, it is incorrect compare the salary you expect to get at 1st year.
+Why? you have to spend 4 years at college to get a job with the degree, but coding bootcamp on overage takes maximum 6 months, and say you need 6 months for job searching conservatively.
+You have full 3 years of salary 💵 & experience 🏃‍♂️ while C.S. degree students study in college.

+#### side note

-By the way, just FYI, `30 out of 148` of coding bootcamp graduates in the states responded they have either zero or null compensation Therefore my rought calculation of hiring rate among the coding bootcamp graduates respondents are `79%`.
+By the way, just FYI, `30 out of 148` of coding bootcamp graduates in the states responded they have either zero or null compensation.
+Therefore my rough calculation of hiring rate among the coding bootcamp graduates respondents are `79%`.

 ### For Hiriing Compnay Aspect 🤔 ➕ ➖